 Hanging Garden at My Neighbours the Dumplings | Clapton

 My Neighbours The Dumplings is a little family-run restaurant specialising in handmade dumplings (who knew?) that manages to be both quaint and cool.
 The space itself is Chinese market meets industrial chic: paint chipped walls, colourful Chinese lanterns overhead, and long communal picnic tables for seats.
 This is carried right out to their ‘hanging garden’ room, draped with lanterns and sporting the perfect intimate vibe for a dinner party.

 Seats?
 From 8-40 | Set menu?
 Yes, £25pp | Minimum spend? £1200 for whole garden (up to 60 standing) or £600 for the upper section (up to 30) | Find out more HERE

 Rooftops are, unequivocally, cool.

-Rooftops that you and your friends have the entire run of, including a private bar, a private chef serving up feasting platters, a candlelit dining table within a leafy glass conservatory, and views across Spitalfields and the City is, unequivocally, cooler.
-And, surprisingly, actually possible.
+Rooftops that you and your friends have the entire run of, including a private bar, a private chef serving up feasting platters, a candlelit dining table within a leafy glass conservatory, and views across Spitalfields and the City are, unequivocally, cooler.

 Pig and Butcher | Islington